 As Champ explained in Player’s Tribune, “Down syndrome — it is not a disease.
 It doesn’t hold me back, but it is my disability and I know what my disability is.
 I just try even more.
 Some people say words about it.
 Words that are hateful.
 There is a word, called the r-word, and if anyone ever says that to us, it is really hateful.
 For some people that don’t know about Down syndrome, it’s about 21 chromosomes — we have an extra chromosome.
 That extra chromosome makes us special because we touch a lot of people’s hearts.”

-So this holiday, if you’re looking for the perfect holiday gift for the sports lover in your life – or just someone who wants to make a difference (and isn’t that almost everyone on your list?), visit the Live Like a Champ website and pick out a cool tshirt or hoodie.
+If you’re looking for the perfect gift for the sports lover in your life – or just someone who wants to make a difference (and isn’t that almost everyone on your list?), visit the Live Like a Champ website and pick out a cool tshirt or hoodie.
 It’s a gift- like Champ and the Pederson family- that will keep on giving.